medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/ingestion.md

 - Update the `Patient.active` and `Patient.link` elements for all relevant records.

 Check out [this blog post](/blog/patient-deduplication) for more details on event-driven pipelines.
 The medplum-demo-bots repo also contains an [example](https://github.com/medplum/medplum-demo-bots/blob/main/src/examples/patient-deduplication.ts) of an incremental deduplication bot.

+The next section will discuss **matching** potential duplicate records.